Select Your Cookie Preferences

 A digital exam paper also allows the option for tests to be reused again, without the need for printing; once again saving precious time and resources.
 Microsoft Forms offers the ability for teachers to design short-response questions which can be paired with an auto-mark tool, providing educators with an instant visual summary of how each student has responded to individual sections of the digital exam.

-How might online exams
+How might online exams benefit students?

 The clearest benefit for students is the flexibility they offer.
 Exams can be completed at home, on their own devices, or in purpose-built digital exam rooms.
 Once exams are finished, there is no requirement for paper-based feedback.
 Instead, students can receive their responses online; either written or in audio format, which can give them a far better understanding of the feedback provided and offers much less chance of misinterpretation.
 Once again, time is saved for both the student and the examiner.